 Trends and challenges

-More needs to be done to personalise user experiences
+More needs to be done to personalize user experiences

-The rise of personalised consumer experiences, especially through the medium of social media, has set a new standard of customer engagement for utility companies.
-Energy and water professionals who responded to the survey recognise that the energy and water sectors are not yet providing the level of personalised consumer engagement that today’s digital savvy customers expect.
+The rise of personalized consumer experiences, especially through the medium of social media, has set a new standard of customer engagement for utility companies.
+Energy and water professionals who responded to the survey recognize that the energy and water sectors are not yet providing the level of personalized consumer engagement that today’s digital savvy customers expect.

 Energy and water companies must empower customers to reduce their consumption if we are to achieve Net Zero.
-Delivering a personalised user-led consumer experience based on an individual’s data is proven to help customers make sustainable behaviour changes.
+Delivering a personalized user-led consumer experience based on an individual’s data is proven to help customers make sustainable behavior changes.
 Find out more about why empowering customers is critical to energy transition.

 According to our survey respondents, traditional communication channels, such as phone and email, are still the default means of communication with customers across the industry.
 Whilst new communication tools such as WhatsApp and Apple chat have been tested by some companies, these do not appear to be gaining traction.
 Instead, most companies prefer to use communication channels and tools that they can control, such as self-service web tools, webchat or online contact forms.

 Customers are busy people.
 They need communications to reach them at the right time and via the right channel.
 That’s why having a multi-channel (or omni-channel) engagement solution and approach is essential.
 Simply relying on customers to download and interact with an app is not enough.
 Communication options and channels must include post, text message, email, social channels, apps, as well as online portals – and customers should be asked to choose how they hear from you.
 At the same time, communication channels and user experiences must be simple and intuitive.
 Explore why multi-channel customer engagement is the new business-as-usual.

 Accessing data and surfacing insights is too labor intensive